Otumian-empire/swift-python/exercise3.md

 1. In exercise 2, add comments to your solutions to give the why/what the line is doing or meant to do ( remember that not all lines needs comment if the code is discriptive itself).
 1.
     * How many comments are there in the code below?
-    * Which parts ( lines) would be displayed and why?
+    * Which parts ( line numbers) would be displayed and why?

 ```
 1 # John Doe - profile